 Professional Development Tools and Events for Donors and Grantmaking Organizations

 At the Johnson Center, we help donors and foundations nationwide adopt best practices and engage with peers and practitioners in the field.
-In addition to our strategic services and grantmaking education, we offer a variety of resources to advance your knowledge, sharpen your skills, and strengthen your connection to the field.
+In addition to our strategic services and grantmaker education programs, we offer a variety of resources to advance your knowledge, sharpen your skills, and strengthen your connection to the field.

 Trainings, Workshops & Webinars

 We regularly offer learning series, brown bag lunch & learns, webinars, and more on common issues facing foundations, donors, and grantees.
-View our upcoming events, or join us for one of our nationally recognized grantmaker education programs.
+View our upcoming events, or join us for one of our nationally recognized grantmaker education programs offered through The Grantmaking School.
 We can also customize our curricula for individuals, teams, and organizations — contact us to learn more.

 The Foundation Review is the first peer-reviewed journal of philanthropy, written by and for foundation staff and boards and those who work with them.
 With a combination of rigorous research and accessible writing, it can help you and your team put new ideas and good practices to work for more effective philanthropy.
 Learn more.